hdunl/AVLSpellCheck/explanations/SpellcheckerGUI.md

 The journey begins with the class constructor.
 Key components are initialized here:

-- **SpellChecker Instance**: An instance of the `SpellChecker` class is created.
+- **spellchecker.SpellChecker Instance**: An instance of the `spellchecker.SpellChecker` class is created.
 The initial n-gram size is set to 5.
-This `SpellChecker` object serves as the core engine for spell-checking and manages the dictionary.
+This `spellchecker.SpellChecker` object serves as the core engine for spell-checking and manages the dictionary.

 - **User Interface Elements**: Various user interface elements are set up, including:
   - **Sliders and Labels**: Sliders (`maxDistanceSlider` and `maxSuggestionsSlider`) are introduced to control spell-checking parameters.
 Corresponding labels (`maxDistanceValueLabel` and `maxSuggestionsValueLabel`) display the current slider values.